SmarterCare PPO Plan

 -

-The SmarterCare PPO Plan is administered by Anthem BCBS.
+The SmarterCare PPO plan is administered by Anthem who will provide services, including member services and medical claims processing.

 Leidos Group Number: 201108